Click to Pay with Secure Fields

 Handle form submission

-To handle a form submissions, you can listen to the submission of the <form>
+To handle a form submission, you can listen to the submission of the <form>

 element or a click of the submit button.
 You can then prevent the default